HaskellEmbedded/HaskellEmbedded.github.io/drafts/scraps_hodapp.md

 - More specific Ivory examples?
 I could probably create a simplified example.
 - Atom & concurrency - some examples here would be most helpful.
 - What about the Ruby creator quote that I quite like?
+- For Ivory: What I ran into with C forcing a coupling between compilation unit and local representation.

 Stuff that might be out of the scope of this blog: